 Place the back in position, aligning it on center.
-Use a weight to hold it in place-like a vise.
+Use a weight to hold it in place.
 Make small pencil marks on the sides to show where the braces touch.
 Extend these marks over the edge of the sides and linings.